gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - Improved: All guns transitions.
 - Improved: All guns animations.
 - Improved: All guns sounds

+## License & Terms
+I **DON'T** authorize anyone to republish/reupload my work outside of my own links, or remove my own "linkvertise" link, or you'll see me.

+You have full authorization to make videos/promote my work, but **ALWAYS** use my original links or my YouTube channel link.

 ## Download links
 - [Behavior Pack v1.0.1](https://link-hub.net/173623/aplok-guns-bp)